etactica/snmp-mqtt-ietfwg/README.md

 This is the way I found it easiest to understand and get started, but it is by no means the only way to do this!
 (I'm a complete net-snmp novice!)

+## Dependencies
+netsnmp (obviously, tested with net-snmp 5.7.2) libmosquitto (Tested with mosquitto 1.2.3 and 1.3.1) json-c (Tested with 0.11)

 ## Examples: